 Making friends across Inverness often starts with calm, familiar plans that suit the pace of the city.
 A walk along the River Ness, a loop around the Ness Islands, or a short catch‑up near the Castle area keeps first meets relaxed and public.
 Because Inverness is compact, meeting locally and meeting again is straightforward — whether you’re based near the centre, Crown, or across the river.
 Keep the first meet time‑boxed so it feels easy to say yes, then suggest another simple plan soon if you click.
 That second meet is where connection becomes friendship, because it builds familiarity.
 Drinking Partners helps you make the first introduction simple so you can focus on shared interests and building a steady local friendship.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in Inverness are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

-Follow these steps to connect over shared interests, message freely and plan meet that feel comfortable.
+Follow these steps to connect over shared interests, message freely and plan meet-ups that feel comfortable, public and pressure-free.

 It only takes a few minutes to get started: